himmAllRight/himmAllRight-source/content/post/selecting-charmeleons-upgrades.md

 100%;"/></a>
 <div class="caption">RAM upgrade: 2x32 GB of 3200Mhz DDR4, CL 16</div>

-One of the easy upgrades I prepared for during the inital build was RAM.
-My motherboard had 4 slots, with a max capacity of 64GB.I made sure to populate it with 2x16gb sticks instead of 4x8gb ones so I could easily double it down the road when RAM was cheaper.
-But... the release of Ryzen 3000 cpus changed things.
-Magically overnight those cpus, along with my motherboard, could support 128gb of RAM.
+An easy upgrade I prepared for during the inital build was RAM.
+My motherboard had 4 slots with a max capacity of 64GB.
+So, I made sure to populate it with 2x16gb sticks instead of 4x8gb ones, so the capacity could be effortlessly doubled when RAM became cheaper.
+But, the release of Ryzen 3000 cpus changed things.
+Overnight, a Ryzen 3000 serries processor paired with my motherboard, could support up to 128gb of RAM.

-This had me wondering if I should now instead fill those blank spaces with the *new* max dimm size sticks.
-The only problem was, RAM was no longer a 'simple, cheap' upgrade.
-If I wanted to upgrade the RAM to the new max, I needed to upgrade the CPU to support it, *and* buy twice the capacity of RAM.
+This made me wonder if I should instead fill those blank spaces with the *new* max dimm size sticks.
+The only problem was, if I wanted to upgrade RAM to the new max size, I needed to also upgrade to a CPU to that supported it.
+Oh, and also buy twice the capacity of RAM.

-Spoiler alert, I did buy a new cpu so I could max the RAM.
-I eventually setteled on a Ripjaws V 2x32GB 3200Mhz kit with 16-18-18-38 timings.
-It selected this kit because there wasn't a 2x32gb kit that matched my origonal RAM, and this one matched all the timings of my origonal one, while still being cheaper than the others that matched.
-This bring my computer to a total of 96GB of RAM, which is total overkill for most uses.
-However, I tend to do some weird testing with large VM depooyemnts and often use my `/tmp/` dir as a working folder for crap I intend to blow away on reboot.
+*Spoiler alert*: I did buy a new cpu so I could max the RAM.
+Eventually I settled on a Ripjaws V 2x32GB 3200Mhz kit with 16-18-18-38 timings.
+There wasn't a 2x32gb kit that matched the model of my original RAM, and but this one had all the same timings, while still being cheaper than the other alternatives.
+A total of 96GB of RAM overkill for most uses (arguably, even my own).
+However, I tend to run large VM deployments and often use my `/tmp/` dir as a large working folder, so the extra overhead is nice.

-**TLDR:** I always planned to upgrade RAM.
-Ryzen 3000 allowed an even higher *max RAM in my MB, but I would have to also upgrade my CPU.
+**TLDR:** I always planned to expand my RAM.
+Ryzen 3000 allowed an even higher max RAM capacity with my MB, but I would have to also upgrade my CPU.
 I upgraded both, and now have 96GB of RAM.

 ### CPU